Xe138/obsidian-mcp-server/README.md

 }
 ```

+**To get your API key:**
+1. Open Obsidian Settings → MCP Server
+2. Find the **API Key** field in the Authentication section
-Get your API key from the plugin settings.
+3. Click the copy icon to copy your API key to the clipboard
+4. Replace `YOUR_API_KEY` in the examples below with your actual key

 All requests must include the Bearer token:
 ```bash
 curl -X POST http://127.0.0.1:3000/mcp \
   -H "Authorization: Bearer YOUR_API_KEY" \